telerik/kendo-themes/packages/default/README.md

 Currently, it is available for the following suites:

-* Kendo UI for React.
+* Kendo UI for React
-* Kendo UI for Angular.
+* Kendo UI for Angular
-* Kendo UI for jQuery.
+* Kendo UI for jQuery

 ## Basic Usage